kartverket/skip.kartverket.no/blog/2024-02-19-crisis-mgmt.md

 ---
 title: Crisis Management Exercises
 description: >
-    In this blog post, we'll talk a bit about crisis management, disaster recovery and how to refine your plans through exercises.
+    Crisis management and disaster recovery exercises are a great way to learn and to refine your processes and documentation!
+You should do it too!
 slug: crisis-management-exercises
 authors:
   - name: Thomas Berg